 In addition to the above contractual requirements, the Act prohibits unfair practices including:

-- Acceptance of a down payment of more than 10% of the total contract price before commencement of construction;
+- Acceptance of a down payment of more than 10% of the total contract price before the commencement of construction;

 - Falsely representing the nature of any repairs or work;